How to Buy An Investment Property in New York City

 If there’s lots of renovation happening in the neighborhood, that’s a good sign.

-You’ve probably seen the huge sleek modern buildings dominating Williamsburg and creeping as far south as Flatbush.
+You’ve probably seen the vast, sleek, modern buildings dominating Williamsburg and creeping as far south as Flatbush.

 Check the Days on Market (DOM) for listings on StreetEasy or Zillow.
 If the DOM is declining, that’s good.

-Word of mouth, though less certifiable, can also be a good way to identify up-and-coming areas.
+Word of mouth, though less certifiable, can also be an excellent way to identify up-and-coming areas.

 Where are your friends-of-friends all moving?